Skip to main content

 What to do with the evidence

 Read all the evidence through - does it support your case?
 If it doesn't, you don't have to send it to the tribunal (but if they ask if you had any evidence you didn't send them, you have to tell the truth).
-If you don't think the evidence is useful it may be worth going back to the person who wrote it and discussing it with them.
-Is there anything they can add?

 If you are using the Manage your appeal service, then you will be able to submit evidence online, including video and audio files.
 If you are not using the online service though, you should try to get as much of your evidence as possible on paper.
+Read more about printing from your phone.

 Work out how you will attend the hearing

-If you are attending an in-person hearing, work out how you will get there and how long it will take the day beforehand.
+If you are attending an in-person hearing, work out how you will get there and how long it will take the day before.
 The last thing you need is to add to your stress by getting lost, not being able to park, or being late.

 If you have a telephone or video hearing, make sure you understand how that is going to work.
 An online video hearing involves a link that you will need to use to connect to the tribunal from your laptop, tablet or smart phone.
 If you're not sure, ask your adviser, if you have one, or ask the tribunal service for help.